papireddygari/papireddygari.github.io/_pages/about.md

 **Research interests**

-While interested in several topics in theoretical [EconCS](https://www.bowaggoner.com/whatiseconcs.html), my research focusses on 1) eliciting and quantifying value of information and 2) Incentive design in blockchains.
+While interested in several topics in theoretical [EconCS](https://www.bowaggoner.com/whatiseconcs.html), my research focuses on 1) eliciting and quantifying value of information and 2) Incentive design in blockchains.

-1) The information I particularly focus on is individual's private beliefs about a future event.
-My research focusses on designing the right payments to incentivize truthful revelation of individuals' beliefs.
+1) The information I particularly focus on is an individual's private beliefs about a future event.
+My research focuses on designing the right payments to incentivize truthful revelation of individual's beliefs.
 Occasionally these tools might be [contracts](https://en.wikipedia.org/wiki/Contract_theory), but more often are [*Scoring Rules*](https://en.wikipedia.org/wiki/Scoring_rule).
-These tools gives one access to different types of elicitation mechanisms.
-Is the prediction one-shot or does it need to run as a continual market to incorporate potential information that gets revealed over time ([Prediction Markets](https://en.wikipedia.org/wiki/Prediction_market))?
-Can the market maker bear the potential loss or does the mechanism need to be budget balanced (wagering mechanisms)?
+These tools give access to different types of elicitation mechanisms: Is the prediction one-shot or does it need to run as a continual market to incorporate potential information revealed over time ([Prediction Markets](https://en.wikipedia.org/wiki/Prediction_market))?
+Can the market maker bear the potential loss or does the mechanism need to be budget-balanced (wagering mechanisms)?
 Most of these mechanisms have several interesting research questions in them.

 2) I have been recently interested in various incentive problems in blockchain technologies.
-My work in the past has looked into Liquidity Provisioning that Decentralized Finance deploys and also in making some of the Decentralized Finance algorithms computationally practical.
+My work provides insights into Liquidity Provisioning that Decentralized Finance deploys and also makes some of the Decentralized Finance algorithms computationally practical.

 My work also establishes a cool connections between these two fields [Frongillo et. al. 2024](https://arxiv.org/abs/2302.00196).